dunglas/frankenphp/docs/known-issues.md

     dunglas/frankenphp
 ```

 The host networking driver isn't supported on Mac and Windows.
-On these platforms, you will have to guess the IP address of the container, and include it in the server names.
+On these platforms, you will have to guess the IP address of the container and include it in the server names.

 Run the `docker network inspect bridge` and look at the `Containers` key to identify the last currently assigned IP address under the `IPv4Address` key, and increment it by one.
 If no container is running, the first assigned IP address is usually `172.17.0.2`.